SUMMER SOMATICS SERIES

 Dawn Karlovsky

-By working through the principles of The Alexander Technique and body mapping, participants are invited to discover the interconnectedness and internal communication of mobility and intention.
-This thinking and sensing practice allows for opportunities to observe the dynamic balance, action, and reaction within oneself.
-Explore the dynamic relationship and integrated use of thought, movement, inhibition (non-doing), and sensory awareness to discover easeful and harmonious movement.
+This is an experiential, movement-based workshop exploring how we perceive and sense ourselves while in activity using the principles of the Alexander Technique.
+F.M.
+Alexander, a pioneer of somatic education, regarded the "Self" as the Unity of Being.
+This class will focus on the dynamic relationship and integrated use of ourselves inspired by our thoughts, movement, breath, and deepened sensory awareness to experience harmonious flow.
+Participants will be guided through verbal prompts to awaken the senses and to discover the important role these senses play in coordinating our movement responses.
 Dawn Karlovsky is the Founder and Artistic Director of Karlovsky & Company Dance, a St. Louis-based contemporary modern dance company and 501(c)(3) not-for-profit organization.
 Karlovsky’s movement language is somatically inspired emphasizing the detailed use of touch and spatial and sensory awareness.
-Dawn maintains a private teaching practice in the Alexander Technique, and teaches Modern Dance and The Alexander Technique at Washington University/University College, and in the Department of Dance and the Department of Music at Webster University in St. Louis.
-Dawn holds a MFA in Choreography and BA in Dance Performance, and is a nationally certified teacher of the Alexander Technique (AmSAT) since 2004.
-Dawn is thrilled to present a workshop on the Alexander Technique at the 35th Annual BMCA Conference at Denison University this summer where she and Mary Ann Rund will also perform a new movement work together.
+Dawn maintains a private teaching practice and also teaches The Alexander Technique at Washington University/University College as part of the Somatic Studies Program.
+Dawn is faculty in the Department of Dance at Webster University in St. Louis where she teaches modern dance, dance composition, and the Alexander Technique for performing artists in dance, music, and theater.
+Dawn holds an MFA in Choreography and BA in Dance Performance and is a nationally certified teacher of the Alexander Technique (AmSAT) since 2004.
+Dawn will be presenting and performing at the Body Mind Centering Conference this summer in Geneva, NY.

 Subtle Energy: